Many bacteria, viruses, and fungi can cause pneumonia.

 The most common bacterial causes of community-acquired pneumonia are

 Streptococcus pneumoniae Streptococcal Infections Streptococcal infections are caused by any one of several species of Streptococcus.
-These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up) cause many disorders... read more (pneumococcus) causes about 900,000 cases of pneumonia in the United States each year.
+These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up) cause many... read more (pneumococcus) causes about 150,000 hospitalizations in the United States each year.
 There are over 90 types of pneumococci, but most serious disease is caused by only a small number of types.
 Pneumococcal pneumonia can be very severe, particularly in young children and older people.

-Chlamydophila pneumoniae Chlamydial and Other Nongonococcal Infections Chlamydial infections include sexually transmitted diseases of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
-These bacteria can also infect the membranes... read more is the second most common cause of lung infections in healthy people aged 5 to 35 years.
+Chlamydophila pneumoniae Chlamydial and Other Nongonococcal Infections Chlamydial infections include sexually transmitted infections of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
+These bacteria can also infect... read more is the second most common cause of lung infections in healthy people aged 5 to 35 years.
 C. pneumoniae is commonly responsible for outbreaks of respiratory infection within families, in college dormitories, and in military training camps.
 It causes a pneumonia that is rarely severe and infrequently requires hospitalization.
-Chlamydia psittaci pneumonia (psittacosis Psittacosis: An Unusual Type of Pneumonia Community-acquired pneumonia is lung infection that develops in people outside a hospital.
-Many bacteria, viruses, and fungi can cause pneumonia.
-The most common symptom of pneumonia is a cough... read more ) is a rare infection caused by a different strain of chlamydia and occurs in people who own or are often exposed to birds.
+Chlamydia psittaci pneumonia (psittacosis Psittacosis: An Unusual Type of Pneumonia ) is a rare infection caused by a different strain of chlamydia and occurs in people who own or are often exposed to birds.

-Mycoplasma pneumoniae Chlamydial and Other Nongonococcal Infections Chlamydial infections include sexually transmitted diseases of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
-These bacteria can also infect the membranes... read more causes infection very similar to that caused by C. pneumoniae.
+Mycoplasma pneumoniae Chlamydial and Other Nongonococcal Infections Chlamydial infections include sexually transmitted infections of the urethra, cervix, and rectum that are caused by the bacteria Chlamydia trachomatis.
+These bacteria can also infect... read more causes infection very similar to that caused by C. pneumoniae.
 M. pneumoniae pneumonia is more common among older children and adults younger than 40, especially those living in crowded environments, such as schools, college dormitories, and military barracks.
 Although the illness is rarely severe, symptoms can last for weeks or even months.

 Viral causes of pneumonia